yodim/windows-disk-space-manager/README.md

 # windows-disk-space-manager

-This Java mini-project is for managing windows files and folders of a given repertoire.
+This Java mini-project is for managing windows files and folders of a given repertoire. (frensh version)

 # Application usage